Fox Factory (FOXF)

 nullAI Analysis | Feedback

-Michael C. Dennison, Director and Chief Executive Officer
+Michael C. Dennison, Chief Executive Officer

-Dennis Schemm, Chief Financial Officer and President, After Market Applications Group
+Dennis Schemm, Chief Financial Officer and President, Aftermarket Applications Group

-Mr. Schemm was appointed Chief Financial Officer of Fox Factory effective June 12, 2023.
-He brings over 25 years of finance experience, encompassing financial risk management, controllership, global financial planning and analysis, treasury, audit, capital allocation strategies, and mergers and acquisitions.
-Before joining Fox Factory, Mr. Schemm served as Senior Vice President and Chief Financial Officer at Trex for three years.
-From 2015 to 2020, he was the Senior Vice President, Chief Financial Officer, and Commercial Lead, Joint Compound Division at Continental Building Products.
-He holds an MBA in finance and marketing from Carnegie Mellon University and a BS in accounting and computer science from Penn State University.
+Mr. Schemm was appointed Chief Financial Officer of Fox Factory Holding Corp. effective June 12, 2023.
+He has over 25 years of finance experience, encompassing financial risk management, controllership, global financial planning and analysis, treasury, audit, capital allocation strategies, and mergers and acquisitions.
+Before his tenure at FOX, he served as Senior Vice President and Chief Financial Officer at Trex for three years.
+From 2015 to 2020, he was Senior Vice President, Chief Financial Officer, and Commercial Lead, Joint Compound Division at Continental Building Products, which was subsequently acquired by Saint-Gobain.
+Effective August 1, 2024, Mr. Schemm also assumed the role of President of the Aftermarket Applications Group, while continuing his responsibilities as CFO.

 Toby D. Merchant, Chief Legal Officer, Chief Compliance Officer and Secretary